 Mostly the Menominee, Dakota Sioux, Ojibwe and Potawatomi were involved in logging conflicts.
-You can see in this map the area where most Menominee are located, there amount of land had gone down drastically after the forced cede of 1836.
+You can see in this map the area where most Menominee are located, their amount of land had gone down drastically after the forced cede of 1836.
+The Menominee, Dakota Sioux, Ojibwe, and Potawatomi were the most prominent tribes involved in both the conflicts and compromises of the industry.
 The Ho Chunk for the most part were not involved, mainly because there wasn't as much logging actually going on in their region of the state.